- Performance design

 As curator, Lowie opted for a renewal of the Biennale that for the first time in its long history took place both at the fairground and in the city centre, emphasising it as a cultural event that is at the forefront of new developments in interior design.

-Lowie is approaching the Biennale with the same search for coherence and attention to detail that characterises all of granstudio‘s projects.
-It is therefore no coincidence that Lowie is involved in all the aspects that will define this 23rd edition of the
+Lowie approached the Biennale with the same search for coherence and attention to detail that characterises all of granstudio‘s projects.
+It is therefore no coincidence that Lowie was involved in all the aspects that defined this 23rd edition

-All those aspects revolve around the metaphor of the city, a temporary design city that for 10 days will be the place to discover, feel, explore and enjoy what design has to offer for our living environment.
+All those aspects revolved around the metaphor of the city, a temporary design city that for 10 days was the place to discover, feel, explore and enjoy what design has to offer for our living environment.

 More information about the Biennale Interieur 2012 can be found at www.interieur.be.

 ‘Interieur set a new standard for the design fair experience during its 23rd outing in Kortrijk this week, thanks to forward thinking new curator Lowie Vermeersch.’
 Wallpaper Magazine